wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## My SBCL-based _Maxima_ runs out of memory

 The Lisp compiler SBCL by default comes with a memory limit that allows it to run even on low-end computers.
-When compiling a big software package like Lapack or dealing with extremely big lists or equations this limit might be too low.
-In order to extend the limits SBCL can be provided with the command line parameter `--dynamic-space-size` that tells SBCL how many megabytes it should reserve.
+When compiling a big software package like Lapack or dealing with extremely big lists of equations this limit might be too low.
+In order to extend the limits, SBCL can be provided with the command line parameter `--dynamic-space-size` that tells SBCL how many megabytes it should reserve.
 A 32bit Windows-SBCL can reserve up to 999 Megabytes.
 A 64-bit SBCL version running on Windows can be instructed to use more than the about 1280 Megabytes compiling Lapack needs.

 One way to provide _Maxima_ (and thus SBCL) with command line parameters is the "Additional parameters for Maxima" field of _wxMaxima_’s configuration dialogue.